nmunro/spectrum/README.md

 * SECRET_KEY
 * DEBUG
-* ALLOWED_HOSTS="*"
+* ALLOWED_HOSTS

 ### Installing

-The project is managed using the [https://3musketeers.io/](3 Musketeers) methodology and uses GNU Make to run project tasks.
+The project is managed using the (https://3musketeers.io/)[3 Musketeers] methodology and uses GNU Make to run project tasks.
 Please see the Makefile for all of the rules.

 To build the project